silviucpp/beanstalkd-consumer/README.md

 Where

 - `start_at_startup` - specify if the consuming of messages should start right away when the application is started.
-In case you have the `beanstalkd_consumer` as dependency and you need to load more other stuffs into your current app before starting consuming events, you can put this property on `false` and use `beanstalkd_consumer_app:start_consumers/0` to start the consumers.
+In case you have the `beanstalkd_consumer` as dependency, and you need to load more other stuffs into your current app before starting consuming events, you can put this property on `false` and use `beanstalkd_consumer_app:start_consumers/0` to start the consumers.
 - `connection_info` - connection details.
 See [ebeanstalkd][1] for details.
 - `queues_number` - number of processes that will handle the `delete` operations.
 Those are queued in case the connection to the server is not up and are sent again once connection is established.

 For each consumer:

 - `instances` - number of consumer instances.
 - `callbacks` - `[{Tube, Module}]`.
-Each item in list is formed from the tub name and the module that will handle the jobs for that tube.
+Each item in the list is formed from the tub name and the module that will handle the jobs for that tube.
 - `concurrent_jobs` - how many concurrent jobs can run in parallel.

 [1]:https://github.com/silviucpp/ebeanstalkd